Program in Health Services Research

-- A doctoral degree in health economics, health policy, health services research or related fields.
+- Doctoral degree in health economics, health services research, health policy or related fields.

 - Experience collaborating with medical and public health professionals in a multidisciplinary setting.